Classroom of the Elite: Anime

-The English logo of the anime series.

-An anime television series adaptation aired with the first season on AT-X from July 12 to September 27, 2017.
+An anime television series adaptation aired from July 12 to September 27, 2017, on AT-X and other networks.
 Seiji Kishi and Hiroyuki Hashimoto directed the series at Lerche, Aoi Akashiro handled the series composition, Kazuaki Morita designed the characters, and Ryo Takahashi composed the music.
-The opening theme song is "Caste Room", performed by ZAQ, and the ending theme song is "Beautiful Soldier", performed by Minami.
-Crunchyroll streamed the series with subtitles and Funimation streamed the English dub. iQIYI added the series onto its platform, Q3, and the Thai dub in 2022.
+The opening theme song is "Caste Room", performed by ZAQ, while the ending theme song is "Beautiful Soldier", performed by Minami.
+Crunchyroll streamed the series and Funimation streamed the English dub. iQIYI added the series onto its platform, Q3, and the Thai dub in 2022.

-On February 21, 2022, it was announced that a sequel was in production.
-The series was later revealed to have two seasons, with Lerche returning as the studio.
-The second season is directed by Yoshihito Nishōji, with Kishi and Hashimoto served as chief directors, Hayato Kazano replaced Akashiro as the screenwriter, and Morita returning as the character designer.
+On February 21, 2022, it was announced that a sequel was in production, which was later revealed to have two seasons, with Lerche returning as the studio.
+The second season is directed by Yoshihito Nishōji, with Kishi and Hashimoto serving as chief directors, Hayato Kazano replacing Akashiro as screenwriter, and Morita returning as character designer.
 Masaru Yokoyama and Kana Hashiguchi replaced Takahashi, and served as music composers.
 The second season aired from July 4 to September 26, 2022.
-The opening theme song is "Dance in the Game", performed by ZAQ, and the ending theme song is "Hito Shibai" (人芝居), performed by Mai Fuchigami.
-The third season was originally scheduled for 2023, but it was delayed to January 2024.
-The third season aired from January 3 to March 27, 2024.
-The third season's opening theme song is "Minor Piece", performed by ZAQ, and the ending theme song is "Konsei Dai Kakumei" (今世大革命), performed by Yui Ninomiya.
+The opening theme song is "Dance in the Game", performed by ZAQ, while the ending theme song is "Hito Shibai" (人芝居), performed by Mai Fuchigami.
+The third season was originally scheduled for 2023, but was delayed, and eventually aired from January 3 to March 27, 2024.
+The third season's opening theme song is "Minor Piece", performed by ZAQ, while the ending theme song is "Konsei Dai Kakumei" (今世大革命), performed by Yui Ninomiya.

 A fourth season, covering the first semester of the Year 2 sequel light novel series, was announced during the "MF Bunko J Natsu no Gakuensai 2024" livestream event on September 1, 2024.
-It will be produced by Lerche and directed by Noriyuki Nomata, with the rest of the staff and cast reprising their roles.
-It is set to premiere in April 2026.
+It is produced by Lerche and directed by Noriyuki Nomata, with the rest of the staff and cast reprising their roles.
+The fourth season premiered on April 1, 2026.
+The fourth season's opening theme song is "MONSTER", performed by Eir Aoi, while the ending theme song is "Liar Veil" (ライアーヴェール), performed by ZAQ.

+After the airing of the final episode of the fourth season, a fifth season was announced.